Looking for interesting facts about cerebral palsy?

 This is one of the reasons why every case of cerebral palsy is unique and requires a personal management plan.

-Other motor disabilities that can occur in childhood include muscular dystrophy and dyspraxia.
+While cerebral palsy is the most common, other motor disabilities that can occur in childhood include muscular dystrophy and dyspraxia.

 5) There are 4 Different Types of Cerebral Palsy